 Passkeys also protect users from phishing attacks, because if you don’t have your password memorized, you can’t accidentally divulge it to bad actors.
 Your passkey’s private key never leaves your password manager vault.
 Passkey login will have a profound impact on the security of your devices while simplifying the end user experience.

 And it's not just a win for end users.
 Businesses will be able to enjoy better security, which means data breaches will be less likely.
 Since passkeys are phishing-resistant, those same businesses won't have to worry so much about users' accounts being compromised.
 If you are a developer and want to enable passkeys for your website or application, Bitwarden Passwordless.dev can get you going in minutes.

-Passkey storage and generation, as well as logging into your Bitwarden vault with passkeys, is targeted for a launch in October.
+Passkey storage and generation, and logging into the Bitwarden web app with passkeys is available now..
 If you’d like to get started today, set up a free account, or share with your team by starting a free business trial.
 For developers, Bitwarden Passwordless.dev provides API frameworks to help you build passkeys and FIDO2 WebAuthn features.

 Editor's note, November 7, 2023: Updated to include details about availability of passkeys in Bitwarden and provided additional technical information